Hiswe/hiswe.github.io/source/_posts/13-koa-nuxt.md

 {% include_code lang:js 13-koa-nuxt/04-koa-form-error.js %}

-So now if anything throw (DB call, JSON parsing…) we will serve a page with the error printed.
+So now if anything throw (DB call, JSON parsing…) we will render a page with the error printed.

 ## Handling Server data with Nuxt